orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	  - Expectations/claims based on incompleteness of some intermediary step.
 	  - Also without expectation but simply an unsolved unknown.
 - Other way around: determining that something outside the context is looking inside the context
+- What do you do when the information you want is not available?

 Ideas like:
 - [ ] Effectively random, like effective field equations, some idea from ignorance in the sense that: "might as well be truely random".  - unable to understand structure..